tillchess/Stockfish-10-with-Polyglot/README.txt

 Credits:

-Massimiliano Gio also did this on his own
+Massimiliano Goi also did this on his own

 https://chess.massimilianogoi.com/download/stockfish/